MiroslavBaev/TCPSERVER/README.md

-# TCPSERVER
+#THIS IS TCP CHAT SERVER
-This server is tested with PuTTY v0.66 tcp client.
+Server is tested with PuTTY v0.66.